-- 61. We also underscore the special challenges emerging from volatility in international commodity markets, particularly the volatility of food and energy prices.
+- 82. The concern of the international community about climate change has increased markedly since the adoption of the Monterrey Consensus.
+Efforts to address climate change must be in accordance with the principle of common but differentiated responsibilities and respective capabilities.
+We reiterate the importance of reaching an agreed outcome at the fifteenth session of the Conference of the Parties to the United Nations Framework Convention on Climate Change, to be held in Copenhagen from 30 November to 11 December 2009, and urge all parties to engage constructively in negotiations consistent with the Bali Action Plan.
+Ongoing and potential responses to tackle this phenomenon have major financing for development implications and will incur substantial additional costs on all countries, thus requiring additional resource mobilization, including from the private sector, particularly for developing countries to address the challenges of climate change, in order to support appropriate national adaptation and mitigation strategies and actions.
+We reiterate that it is critical to address the pressing needs of developing countries, especially those that are particularly vulnerable to the adverse impacts of climate change, such as the least developed countries, small island developing States, and other affected countries in Africa.
+In this regard, we urge all parties to engage in the ongoing process in a manner that will ensure an agreed outcome commensurate with the scope and urgency of the climate change challenge.
+The States parties to the Kyoto Protocol welcome the launching of the Adaptation Fund within the structure of the United Nations Framework Convention on Climate Change and look forward to its early operationalization with full support. - 83.
+We also underscore the special challenges emerging from volatility in international commodity markets, particularly the volatility of food and energy prices.
 We take note of recent initiatives and will continue to mobilize resources to assist developing countries, in particular the least developed countries, attain food and energy security.
 At the same time, we recognize the necessity of a substantial sustainable expansion of food production in developing countries by enhancing investments and productivity in the agricultural sector, including in small-scale farms, promoting rural development and intensifying agricultural research.
 It is critical to eliminate barriers to food production, to improve processing and distribution over time and to have carefully targeted safety nets in the event of food crises.
 We recognize that food insecurity has multiple and complex causes and that its consequences require a comprehensive and coordinated response in the short, medium and long term by national Governments and the international community.
 We thus encourage the development of an inclusive global partnership for agriculture and food.
-We acknowledge the work of the High-level Task Force on the Global Food Security Crisis established by the Secretary-General and encourage its continued engagement with States Members of the United Nations, relevant organizations, the private sector and, especially, farmers. - 61 bis.
-We are concerned by evidence that many low and middle-income developing countries are vulnerable to negative effects as a result of fuel price volatility.
+We acknowledge the work of the High-level Task Force on the Global Food Security Crisis established by the Secretary-General and encourage its continued engagement with States Members of the United Nations, relevant organizations, the private sector and, especially, farmers. - 84.
+We are concerned by evidence that many low and middle-income developing countries are vulnerable to negative effects as a result of energy price volatility.
 We will strengthen cooperation to develop energy systems that can assist in meeting development needs and are consistent with the efforts to stabilize the global climate, in accordance with the principle of common but differentiated responsibilities and respective capabilities.
 We will strengthen our efforts to substantially increase the share of renewable energies and to promote energy efficiency and conservation.
 We reaffirm that access to basic energy services and to clean and sustainable energy is important to eradicate extreme poverty and to achieve the internationally agreed development goals, including the Millennium Development Goals.